SanDiegoKats/katas/2016-11-17/README.md

 If the phrase is empty, Bob responds 'Fine.
 Be that way!'.

-For everything else, Bob responds 'Whatever'.
+For everything else, Bob responds 'Whatever.'.

 ### [Leap](http://exercism.io/exercises/haskell/leap/readme)